Titus Two Women-04 Women Energized by Grace .doc

 One of the strongest forces for spiritual ministry in the local church lies with the older believers.
 Those who are retired have time for service.
 It is vital that we mobilize and use these important people.
-In my own thirty years of pastoral ministry, I have been constantly helped and encouraged by godly, older saints who knew how to pray, how to teach God’s Word, visit, troubleshoot, and help edify Christ’s church.
+In my own 30 years of pastoral ministry, I have been constantly helped and encouraged by godly older saints who knew how to pray, teach God’s Word, visit, troubleshoot, and help edify Christ’s church.

-Women energized by grace live like holy servants of God, guard their tongues, are not enslaved to any lust , with visible integrity—and women energized by grace become earnest mentors of younger women.
+Women energized by grace live like holy servants of God, guard their tongues, are not enslaved to any lust , have visible integrity—and women energized by grace become earnest mentors of younger women.

 v.
 4b “the young women to love their husbands” (6) Women energized by grace love their husbands.

 A Christian home in a pagan culture was a radically new thing.

 Young women saved out of paganism needed to get accustomed to a whole new set of priorities and privileges; and those who had unsaved husbands would need special encouragement.

 The Titus two models had the responsibility of training the younger women how to be successful wives, mothers, and housekeepers; and the younger women had the responsibility of listening and obeying.